svoda/Wisconsin-Breast-Cancer-Diagnosis-Analysis/README.md

-# Wisconsin-Breast-Cancer-Diagnosis-Analysis
+### Breast Cancer Tumor Classification using Machine Learning
-This project develops a machine learning pipeline to classify breast tumors as benign or malignant using the Breast Cancer Wisconsin Dataset.
-It applies LASSO for feature selection and utilizes classifiers such as KNN, Naive Bayes, SVM, Decision Tree, and Random Forest to optimize diagnostic accuracy, enhancing early detection.
+This project develops a machine learning pipeline for classifying breast tumors as benign or malignant using the Breast Cancer Wisconsin Dataset.
+It utilizes LASSO for feature selection and employs classifiers such as KNN, Naive Bayes, SVM, Decision Tree, and Random Forest to optimize predictive accuracy, aiding in early detection.